Factorization of classical characters twisted by roots of unity: Summary of results

 \begin{defn} The \emph{$t$-core} of the partition $\lambda$, denoted $\core \lambda t$, is the partition obtained by successively removing border strips of size $t$ from the Young diagram of $\lambda$. \end{defn}

-It is a nontrivial fact that the resulting partition is independent of the order of removal; see \cite[Theorem~11.16]{loehr-2011}.
+{In the example given in \eqref{eg-ydiag}, we see that $\core {(4,2,2,1)} 2 = (2,1)$ after three border strip removals.} It is a nontrivial fact that the resulting partition is independent of the order of removal; see \cite[Theorem~11.16]{loehr-2011}.
 For example, the only $2$-cores are staircase shapes, i.e. of the form $(k,k-1,\dots,1,0)$, $k \in \mathbb{N}$.

-For a cell $c = (i,j)$ in (the Young diagram of) $\lambda$, the \emph{hook length} is given by $h_c = \lambda_i - i + \lambda'_j - j + 1$, which is the number of cells in its row to its right plus those in its column below it.
-The \emph{content} of $c$ is $j-i$.
+For a cell $c = (i,j)$ in (the Young diagram of) $\lambda$, the \emph{hook length} is given by $h_c = \lambda_i - i + \lambda'_j - j + 1$, which is the {total number of cells in its row to the right and those in its column below it including the cell itself.} The \emph{content} of $c$ is $j-i$.
 The \emph{arm} (resp. \emph{leg}) of $c$ is the rightmost (resp. bottommost) cell in its row (resp. column).
 For example, the hook lengths and contents of the running example are